 Hire Date is also known as the employee’s first day of employment.
 Please see Employee’s First Day of Employment for more information.

-A hiring site is the location where employees are hired and complete Form I-9.
+A location associated with an MOU where employees are hired and complete Form I-9.
 It can also be the verification location if cases are created in E-Verify at the same location.

 Public Law 104-208 enacted on September 30, 1996 required the Immigration and Naturalization Service to conduct three types of employment authorization verification pilot programs.
 The ‘basic pilot program’ was one of the three programs and is the only program still in existence.
 The ‘basic pilot program’ exists today as E-Verify.